tin6150/CMAQ/DOCS/Release_Notes/v5.3/README.md

 # Getting Started with CMAQ
 [Tutorial on installing and running CMAQ](../../../DOCS/Tutorials/CMAQ_GettingStarted.md)
 [Tutorial on running the CMAQ test case](../../../DOCS/Tutorials/CMAQ_Benchmark.md)
+_Note: ICON/BCON generation tools are under final stages of development and will be released via GitHub when ready._

 # Summary of CMAQv5.3 Updates